vintasoftware/django-role-permissions/docs/checkers.rst

         return False

-when requested the object permission checker will receive the role of the user, the user object and the object being verified.
+when requested the object permission checker will receive the role of the user, the user and the object being verified.